 The award is open to individuals and departmental groups anywhere in the world who can demonstrate high standards of teaching in structural engineering and the development of innovative philosophies and techniques to improve student learning at a tertiary level.

-A submission may cover any bachelor’s or taught master’s course and should describe one or more of the following:
+The proposal must cover a bachelor’s or taught master’s course and should describe one or more of the following:

 Developments in learning/teaching philosophies and their impact on learning outcomes